nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart2.md

 ## JavaFX controls

 Controls are reusable UI elements.
-Refer to the [JavaFX's official documentation](https://openjfx.io/javadoc/11/javafx.controls/javafx/scene/control/package-summary.html) for a list of controls available.
+Refer to the [JavaFX's official documentation](https://openjfx.io/javadoc/11/javafx.controls/javafx/scene/control/package-summary.html) for a dukeobjects of controls available.
 From the mockup above, can you identify the controls that we will need to use?

 Mockup | Control